 How do you do this?
-You can come up with marketing strategies to target specific payer class.
+You can come up with marketing strategies to target specific payer classes.
 Of course, if your entire geographical area has moved towards managed care you probably don’t have much leeway.
-In this case you may be stuck with a reduced managed care reimbursement because there may not be other alternatives.
+In this case, you may be stuck with a reduced managed care reimbursement because there may not be other alternatives.

 In any case, an analysis of the payer mix will certainly let you know if that is the reason for your lower collections, and if there is anything you can possibly do about it.